garymichaelbass/azure-iot-location-pipeline/README.md

     It's often a good idea to perform an initial `terraform apply` locally to ensure all providers are correctly configured and to handle any one-time issues such as importing existing resources or the two-phase Databricks deployment.

     - **Important for Databricks:** If this is the *very first* time deploying, the `terraform apply` might fail when it tries to create Databricks cluster/notebook/job resources.
 This is because the Databricks provider needs the Databricks Workspace URL (which isn't known until the `azurerm_databricks_workspace` is fully deployed).
 If it fails, simply run `terraform apply -auto-approve`.
 This run should succeed.

-    Once the Databrick cluster has been established, execute the following to get the **DATABRICKS_PAT_TOKEN**:

-    1. Change directory to `terraform` and execute `terraform output`, noting the output for `databricks_workspace_url`.
-    2. Go to the Databricks workspace at `https://<databricks_workspace_url>` (eg, https://adb-XXXXXXXXXXXXXXXX.14.azuredatabricks.net).
-    3. Click your user icon in the top right
-    → Select Settings
-    4. In the left, click Developer tab:
-    → To right of "Access tokens" at the top, click Manage
-    5. Click "Generate new token."
-    6. Add a name ("GitHubActionsToken") and set expiration to "365" days.
-    → Click Generate.
-    7. Copy the token **IMMEDIATELY** and save it somewhere safe — it’s only shown once.

-    Use the procedure outlined in **Step 5\.
-GitHub Secrets Configuration.**  to add the value for the newly generated `DATABRICKS_PAT_TOKEN`.

     - **For AKS Extensions/Resource Providers:** Ensure you have registered the necessary resource providers if prompted (i.e., `az provider register --namespace Microsoft.ContainerService`, `az provider register --namespace Microsoft.Dashboard`).